Kingxukai/linux/Documentation/mm/damon/monitoring_intervals_tuning_example.rst

 800ms/16s intervals: Another bias
 =================================

-Further double the intervals (800 milliseconds and 16 seconds for sampling and aggregation intervals, respectively).
+Further double the woke intervals (800 milliseconds and 16 seconds for sampling and aggregation intervals, respectively).
 The results is more improved for the hot regions detection, but starts looking degrading cold regions detection. ::